FG REVOKES NDDC CONTRACTS, ORDERS CONTRACTORS TO REFUND MONIES: SOCIAL ACTION DEMANDS A DEADLINE AND RETRIBUTION FOR DEFAULTERS

 While commending the directive of the Federal Government aimed at rooting out corruption in the Commission and recovering looted commonwealth of the people, we implore the government to go beyond making statements to issuing deadline for the repatriation of these monies and a penalty or course of action if they failed to comply.
 This will equally ensure public trust and rekindle the hope of the people of Niger delta in the government and put a stop to the criminal plundering that has taken place over the years unchecked.
 It is our hope that this effort will further support ongoing actions to make the Commission more efficient, responsive, and better positioned to deliver on its mandates to the Niger delta people.

-Social Action is equally calling on the Federal Government to publish the Forensic Audit Report which was submitted since September 2021.
+Alone is equally calling on the Federal Government to publish the Forensic Audit Report which was submitted since September 2021.
 Regrettably, the delay in publishing the Forensic Audit Report has stalled prosecution of those that are culpable.
 The directive to revoke contacts and refund of monies by contractors back to the coffers of the NDDC is a good move by the government to rescue the NDDC from the claws of corruption.
 It is instructive to note, that publishing the forensic audit report in a timely manner can amplify the anti-corruption impact.
 Given the awful state of the Commission, if the report is published to the public, there would be hope for a reversal of fortune.
 It’s our hope that the report will provide useful information about projects executed, those abandoned, in an unbiased manner and facilitate the prosecution of people found culpable.

-Social Action remains unequivocally committed to demanding and ensuring accountability and transparency in the NDDC, the instrumental value of accountability and transparency cannot be over-emphasized.
+Alone remains unequivocally committed to demanding and ensuring accountability and transparency in the NDDC, the instrumental value of accountability and transparency cannot be over-emphasized.
 We recognize much more needs to be done; we cannot win the fight against corruption alone, all hands must be on deck.
 Tackling corruption in the Commission is a priority that requires zero tolerance for impunity.